Bardolph-Automation-Inc/bardolph/docs/language.rst

 on or off; you can't set the power for individual zones (although you can set the brightness to zero).

-.. index:: multi-zone lights, lights; multi-zone
+.. index:: multi-zone lights, lights; multi-zone, zone

 Multi-Zone Lights
 =================